 It's officially one of the most exciting open source projects on the web.
 And today, almost three years after the first commit, Adobe's lightweight code editor Brackets is launching in 1.0 at Future of Web Design New York.
+It's already up there with the best code editors around.

 If you've tried Brackets previously in beta, you may be surprised by how much it's evolved.
 The 16th most popular project on GitHub, with over 18,000 stars, the project has had over 240 contributions over the last three years, and the extension registry contains 439 extensions and 75 themes.
 Some of the most recent additions include: